pemo88uk/WordCountAPI/README.txt

 Option 1: Run with .NET CLI

 1. Open a terminal or command prompt.
-2. Navigate to the project folder where the .csproj file is located.
-For example:
+2. Navigate to the project folder where the wordCountAPI.csproj file is located:

-    cd path\to\your\wordCountAPI
+    cd path\to\your\wordCountAPI\wordCountAPI

 3. Run the application: